Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 There are many towers in Prague, but I first noticed Henry's Tower, Jindrisska Vez, along a side street, as I walked down Wenceslas Square.
 My inquisitive nature led me to find out more and to take a look.

 The inside of the tower was remodeled in 2002.
-Its unique selling point is that it is now a tower within a tower, as the self-supporting reinforced concrete of the renovation does not impact on the original stone masonry.
+Its unique selling point is that it is now a tower within a tower, as the self-supporting reinforced concrete of the renovation does not impact the original stone masonry.
 It houses a cafe, select whiskey store, gallery, Prague towers museum, Henry's Tower exhibition, an atmospheric restaurant and it offers views from the tenth floor.
 For ease of access, there is a lift.
 Admission is charged, but we found it reasonable for a different view of Prague.

 4. Jerusalem Synagogue

 Most of the synagogues in Prague are located in Josefov, the Jewish Quarter, north of the Old Town.
-But Jerusalem or Jubilee Synagogue, the biggest synagogue in Prague, located on Jerusalem Street, is well worth a visit.
+But Jerusalem or Jubilee Synagogue, the biggest synagogue in Prague, located on Jerusalem Street, is worth a visit.
 Seeking to replace synagogues, which were demolished in Josefov early in the 20th century as part of an urban renewal project, a group bought a house on Jerusalem Street and set about building a new synagogue.

-The synagogue was built in 1906 in a mix of Moorish and Art Nouveau style.
+The synagogue was built in 1906 in a mix of Moorish and Art Nouveau styles.
 The name Jubilee was adopted to commemorate the 60th year of Emperor Franz Josef I's reign in 1908.
 With the independence of Czechoslovakia in 1918 came a change of name to the Jerusalem Synagogue.

 The exterior gives a foretaste of the eye-catching and well-maintained interior, which can be accessed for a small charge.
 Natural light from the skylights helps to illuminate the bright and colorful interior.
-Used as a place of worship, the synagogue has been opened for the public to view since 2008.
+Used as a place of worship, the synagogue has been open for the public to view since 2008.
 When we visited there was an interesting exhibition in the women's gallery about the post-war history of the Jewish community in Prague.
 There was also an exhibition about the preservation of Jewish monuments.
 As a mark of respect men are required to wear caps, which are provided.

 5. Prague's Main Train Station